a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-camera.md

 The camera is also responsible for determining which map tiles, enemies, enhanced map tiles (like the floating platform), and npcs are a part of the current area of the map that is being shown, meaning those entities need to be a part of the `update` and `draw` cycle.
-In order to not waste computing resources, the camera is constantly checking if a map item is not in the "active" area (such as an enemy that is too far outside of the camera's bounds).
+In order to not waste computing resources, the camera is constantly checking if a map entity is not in the "active" area (such as an enemy that is too far outside of the camera's bounds).
 This is important as wasting time updating and drawing items that do not affect the player can negatively affect FPS and cause the game to slow down.

 Map entities that are to be included in the `update` and `draw` cycle at any given time are considered "active".